willembeltman/EntityFrameworkZip/README.md

 #nullable enable

-// Example test application demonstrating usage of the EntityFrameworkZip in-memory database. using EntityFrameworkZip.Tests;

 // Create or load the database from a .zip file.
 // All operations are performed in-memory; the zip file is only used when SaveChanges() is called. var db = new MyDbContext("test.zip");